 What is deep learning?

 Deep learning is a name for a class of connectionist models with more than three layers.
 This may include MultiLayer Perceptrons or Boltzmann Machines etc. Many of the algorithms in question were conceived in late 1980's or 1990's but were recently rediscovered and implemented on contemporary GPU's and trained with much larger, contemporary datasets.
-The term "deep learning" is often used in exchange for "machine learning".
+The term "deep learning" is often used in exchange for "machine learning" (though arguably is a subset of it).

 Deep learning has solved AI?